GhaziAbed/Web_development_front_end/README.md

-this file described that web_development_html_css.html file include a code that describe the boxing attributes and its values.
+this file described that code_css_html.html file include a code that describe the boxing attributes and its values. these tow files were taken from udemy web development course lecture / 85